akmalwesb/ATP1.0-Laravel/README.md

         Crtl + Shift + `

+3. Type this command:

+        git rm -rf --cached .
+        git add .

+**"Please do not commit any changes to the .gitignore file.
+This file is used to exclude certain files and directories from version control and should only be modified by project maintainers.
+If you need to ignore additional files or directories, please consult with the project maintainers and follow the established guidelines for modifying the .gitignore file."**

-3. Download the Laravel installer using Composer:
+4. Download the Laravel installer using Composer:

         composer global require laravel/installer

-4. Make sure to place Composer's system-wide vendor bin directory in your $PATH so the laravel executable can be located by your system.
+5. Make sure to place Composer's system-wide vendor bin directory in your $PATH so the laravel executable can be located by your system.

         %USERPROFILE%\AppData\Roaming\Composer\vendor\bin

-5. Type this command:

-*"Please do not commit any changes to the .gitignore file.
-This file is used to exclude certain files and directories from version control and should only be modified by project maintainers.
-If you need to ignore additional files or directories, please consult with the project maintainers and follow the established guidelines for modifying the .gitignore file."*

-        git rm -rf --cached .
-        git add .

 6. Then, Use following command to install composer: